Brian B. Egan

 *** SPECIAL SERVICE: ONLINE MEDIATION IS AVAILABLE!
 We conduct mediation online via Zoom.
 You can resolve disputes from the safety of your home, from anywhere in the world.
 Please contact us for details. ***

 Disputes are uncomfortable — very often painful — and will consume your energy voraciously.
 As a skillful and experienced mediator, Brian can help you come to an acceptable solution efficiently, cost-effectively, and as comfortably as possible.
 He will help you discuss and resolve your divorce, parenting plans, business/partnership dissolution, business-consumer, and neighborhood disputes in a patient yet practical manner.
 He will partner with your attorney(s) to ensure that the solutions are legally acceptable and can be submitted to the courts, at lower cost to you than using the attorney(s) alone.

-In 1999, Brian founded Clarity Mediation and Facilitation LLC, a consulting practice specializing in conflict resolution and facilitating organizational change events and processes.
+In 1999, Brian founded Clarity Mediation and Facilitation LLC, a consulting practice specializing in conflict resolution and facilitation of organizational change events and processes.

 During 26 years with Hewlett-Packard, Brian managed engineering groups for over two decades, also working as an organization development consultant and facilitator.
 This experience provided extensive insight into how people work together to solve problems; it helped Brian refine both his interpersonal facilitation skills and his problem-solving processes.

 Brian currently serves on the Board of the Academy of Professional Family Mediators.
 He is a former president of the Oregon Mediation Association, and received OMA's Spirit of Mediation Award in 2019.
 He is a member of the World Mediation Association and the International Association of Facilitators.

 Brian is the proud father of a gay son, and a seven-year Vietnam-era veteran of the US Air Force.

 Certified Mediation Practitioner, Academy of Professional Family Mediators.